telegramdesktop/tdesktop/README.md

 33. View Channel Button in Group Info widget
 34. Show online member count if supergroup member >= 200 and more accurate
 35. Disable Cloud Draft Sync To Local
+36. Always Show Scheduled Button option
+37. Mark All Chats As Read for "All Chats" Folder

 ## Supported systems